forestryio/forestry.io/hugo/content/docs/welcome/quick-start.md

 ![](/uploads/2018/01/forestry-io-deployment-setup.png)

-Depending on the site of your site, Forestry might take a few minutes to import and parse your project.
+Depending on the size of your site, Forestry might take a few minutes to import and parse your project.

 Now your CMS is sync'd with your project repo and your editing team can start making commits.